espruino/EspruinoDocs/tutorials/Building Custom Firmware.md

 * Clone the [Espruino GitHub Reposutory](https://github.com/espruino/Espruino) locally
 * Copy `boards/ESPRUINOWIFI.py` to `boards/ESPRUINOWIFI_CUSTOM.py`

+**Note:** The board name file should be only alphanumeric capitals or underscores, starting with a letter (no dashes or lowercase).

 ### Make changes in ESPRUINOWIFI_CUSTOM.py

 Here's what you might do to cut out some un-needed code and